TerryV8/click-count/docs/docker.md

 docker exec -it my-app-redis bash
 ```

 So what does linking the containers actually do?
 You’ve learned that a link allows a source container to provide information about itself to a recipient container.
 In our example, the recipient, web, can access information about the source db.
-To do this, Docker creates a secure tunnel between the containers that doesn’t need to expose any ports externally on the container; when we started the db container we did not use either the -P or -p flags.
+To do this, Docker creates a secure tunnel between the containers that don’t need to expose any ports externally on the container; when we started the db container we did not use either the -P or -p flags.
 That’s a big benefit of linking: we don’t need to expose the source container, here the PostgreSQL database, to the network.

 Docker exposes connectivity information for the source container to the recipient container in two ways:
 - Environment variables,